ishandeveloper/Timestamp-Microservice-API/README.md

 ### TIMESTAMP MICROSERVICE API
-An API service that handles a dates, and return the correct unix timestamp, UTC string or simply returns the current unix timestamp and UTC timestamp.
+An API service that handles dates, and return the correct unix timestamp, UTC string or simply returns the current unix timestamp and UTC timestamp.

 <pre><a href="https://idevtimestamp.herokuapp.com/">VIEW LIVE DEMO</a></pre>